 One thing I love about dining at the beach is that most places generally stick to one type of cuisine.
 There aren’t thirty pages of menu to go through that include everything from Asian-style Lettuce Wraps to Shrimp Scampi to Papas Bravas.
-Unless a kitchen is run by an Asian married to an Italian who grew up in Spain, none of those things should be on one menu.
-Luckily, the restaurants around this area tend to realize that people are looking for quality and simplicity when going out after a humid day lying on the sand.
+Unless a kitchen is run by an Asian married to an Italian who grew up in Spain, all of these things shouldn’t be on one menu.
+Luckily, the restaurants around this area tend to realize that people are looking for quality and simplicity when going out after a humid day of lying on the sand.

 Like most places this time of year, Just Hooked was packed when we stopped in; however, we were only a table of two, so my Mom and I were seated immediately while the hordes of families had to wait a bit longer for their parties of seven, five, or fifteen.
 The atmosphere was a bit lacking, although you generally have to search a bit to find any sort of noteworthy ambiance around the beach.
 There wasn’t anything particularly memorable about the setup of the place, but when it comes down to it, the food tends to be more important to me than the design.
 I can get over white walls; I can’t get over gross food and drink.

 While we ruminated on the menu and whittled our appetizer choices down, we snacked on some of the complimentary Bread.
-You all should know by now that I’m not a huge bread person, but the few bites I had of this one weren’t too heavy and had a lot of nice herbs included to spice it up a bit.
+The few bites I had of this one weren’t too heavy and had a lot of nice herbs included to spice it up a bit.
 This rustic bread was moist and rich from the extra virgin olive oil splashed on top and flowing below.
-Even though the flavors were complex, the bread did come out a bit cold and could be even better if each slice was warmed up a bit before being served.
+Even though the flavors were complex, the bread did come out cold and could have been even better if each slice was warmed up a bit before being served.
 Overall though, it wasn’t a bad way to kick off the night, and I had high hopes for the rest of the dinner.

 The other appetizer we ordered was the Hooked Up Crab Dip.
 You can’t have a menu in this area without offering crab dip: people love it, they expect it, and there might be chaos if it’s not offered.
 This one had a lot of crabmeat in it, but it wasn’t large chunks of lump meat.
 Instead there was a lot of fine, thin bits of meat that littered each bite.
 It was also incredibly cheesy, which was appreciated by both of us.

-After we downed our two appetizers, we picked our two entrees, with my mom choosing to try a Caesar Salad with Filet.
+After we downed our two appetizers, we picked out entrees, with my mom choosing to try a Caesar Salad with Filet.
 The filet was cooked to a perfect medium-rare and really complimented the classic Caesar.
 My favorite part of the salad was the anchovies decorating the top of the green heap.
 I think all Caesars should have anchovies on them because they are so fresh and salty and just remind me of the sea.
 For me, they make every Caesar better and really should become the standard again.
-I didn’t try much of the salad expect for these anchovies that my unappreciative mother pawned off on me, particularly because Caesars are made up of the dreaded romaine; nevertheless, her major complaint about it was that it could have used a bit more dressing.
-While it’s always great to have each dish come out perfectly, under-dressing is such an easily resolved issue that I’d say this dish as a whole was on point.
+I didn’t try much of the salad expect for these anchovies that my unappreciative mother pawned off on me.
+This occurred particularly because Caesars are made up of the dreaded romaine; nevertheless, her major complaint about it was that it could have used a bit more dressing.
+While it’s always great to have each dish come out perfectly, under-dressing is such an easily resolved issue that I’d say this dish as a whole was pretty good.

 The signature Chocolate Terrine was the dessert I ordered when I first came here at eighteen, and I have been unable to order any other dessert from this restaurant group.
 Since my first bite of this rich treat I have been, for better or for worse, hooked.
-It’s cool and refreshing from the coffee ice cream, crunchy from the hazelnuts, decadent from the dark chocolate, and just a bit salty from the coarse sea salt enhancing it all.
-It’s everything I want in a dessert and I have yet to find one just as satisfying anywhere else.
-If you go for nothing else, go for this dessert whenever you’re in the area.
+It was cool and refreshing from the coffee ice cream, crunchy from the hazelnuts, decadent from the dark chocolate, and just a bit intensified by the coarse sea salt enhancing it all.
+It was everything I want in a dessert and I have yet to find one just as satisfying anywhere else.
+If you go for nothing else, go for this whenever you’re in the area.

-Just Hooked is obviously not the only restaurant we’ve been to, but it’s the best one to go to during the summer season due to its size.
+Just Hooked was obviously not the only restaurant we went to this season, but it was the best one to go to during the summer season due to its size.
 Each Hooked establishment has a slightly different menu, but they all offer layered, flavorful meals the support local suppliers.
 Freshness is key to all of the Hooked restaurants, and as long as they keep this up…and have that chocolate terrine on the menu…it will always be one of my favorite choices when I’m hanging around Delaware.